Why is one of my teeth loose?

 Permanent teeth can become loose for different reasons including – but not limited to – grinding, biting on things that are too hard, injury or gum disease.
 If you have any worries and you feel that you need to seek help, your local dentist in Parramatta will offer all the assistance you need.

-Slightly loose tooth: if the injured tooth is just slightly loose, it will often *tighten up* on its own, there may be a small amount of bleeding from the gum while it heals.
+If the injured tooth is just slightly loose, it will often *tighten up* on its own, there may be a small amount of bleeding from the gum while it heals.
 Avoid chewing on or biting with that tooth for a few days and stick to soft foods.
 Don’t wiggle it or try and move it around, except to reposition it if it is crooked.
 If the tooth hasn’t tightened up in a few days, your dentist in Parramatta will examine it to make sure nothing serious has happened.

-Grinding: if you grind your teeth and you find one is loose, talk to your dentist as soon as possible.
+If you grind your teeth and you find one is loose, talk to your dentist as soon as possible.
 Grinding issues are usually easy to treat to protect your teeth and prevent additional injury.

-Gum disease: is one of the most common causes for an unexplained loose tooth.
+It is one of the most common causes for an unexplained loose tooth.
 Gum disease begins as gingivitis which is an infection that causes tender, red gums that bleed during brushing.
 If left untreated gingivitis may advance to periodontitis which results from a build-up of plaque and tartar on the teeth above and below the gum line.
 When not removed, bacterial toxins from the plaque continue to irritate and destroy the gum tissue.
-When this happens glums bleed and start to recede and move away from the teeth, forming pockets that hold the bacteria and worsen the infection.
+When this happens gums bleed and start to recede and move away from the teeth, forming pockets that hold the bacteria and worsen the infection.

 If you have not had an injury to your teeth and you don’t grind your teeth, you should see your dentist in Parramatta to check for your gum health, especially if you are experiencing any of these symptoms –